 - Know the principles for interpolation and geostatistics.

 - Understand the principles behind multi-criteria analysis and be able to apply them.

 - Be able to carry out simple surveying tasks with the aid of advanced GPS equipment, and also have an understanding of map projections.

 - Be able to carry out simple data acquisition using digital photogrammetry based on aerial photographs and present the findings in a project report.

 - Master students in Geosciences (master's two years), programme options: • Geohazards and Geomechanics • Geomorphology and Geomatics • Sedimentology, Paleontology and Stratigraphy, in which the course is required or recommended.
-Bachelor students (not in order of priority) in the following programmes: • Geofag: geologi, geofysikk og geografi (bachelor) (being phased out) • Geofysikk og klima (bachelor) • Geologi og geografi (bachelor), in which the course is required.
+Bachelor students (not in order of priority) in the following programmes: • Geofag: geologi, geofysikk og geografi (bachelor) (continued) • Geofysikk og klima (bachelor) • Geologi og geografi (bachelor), in which the course is required.

 - Other bachelor- and master students in Geosciences.

 - Exchange students on bachelor og master level and other bachelor and master level students at The Faculty of Mathematics and Natural Sciences, UiO.

 - Single course students at bachelor and master level.